zubinchopra/portaldocs/portal-sdk/generated/portalfx-notifications.md

 Following the aforementioned steps will ensure the UI is as responsive as possible.

-> [WACOM.NOTE] Server events may take up to 1.5 minutes to display in the portal. **Using both server events and client notifications is critical to ensuring UI responsiveness.**
+> [WACOM.NOTE] Server events may take up to 1.5 minutes to display in the Portal. **Using both server events and client notifications is critical to ensuring UI responsiveness.**

-<a name="notifications-how-and-when-to-use-notifications-be-specific"></a>
-#### Be specific

-Be as specific as possible and follow the voice and tone guidelines when defining notifications.
-Notifications are referenced out of context (e.g. within the hub and not the asset blade) and generic messages may not make sense.

-<a name="notifications-how-and-when-to-use-notifications-never-create-dead-ends"></a>
+<a name="notifications-good-practices-for-notifications-never-create-dead-ends"></a>
 #### Never create dead ends

 Associate notifications with assets and ensure there is a clear next-action.
 When a notification is clicked, the related asset is opened.
 If a notification does not have an asset, it is essentially a useless dead-end. _Do not create dead-end notifications!_

-<a name="notifications-defining-your-notifications"></a>
-### Defining your notifications

-**NOTE:** **Using legacy notifications?** The below API was introduced in SDK 5.0.
-If you're using one of the older, PDL-based Notifications APIs, use the [Notifications v3 upgrade guide](portalfx-notifications-upgrade.md) to convert your code.

-<a name="notifications-defining-your-notifications-one-time-notification"></a>
+<a name="notifications-good-practices-for-notifications-one-time-notification"></a>
 #### One-time notification

 For simple, one-time notifications that aren't part of a long-running operation and don't result in server events, simply publish a notification with the title, description, status, and linked asset.
 When the notification is clicked, the associated asset will be opened.